technige/httpstream/README.rst

 HTTPStream
 ==========

-*HTTPStream* is an HTTP client library for Python with an easy-to-use API and support for incremental JSON document retrieval.
+*HTTPStream* is an HTTP client library for Python that wraps the standard library HTTP client with a convenient resource-based interface and also provides support for incremental JSON document retrieval and RFC 6570 URI Templates.

 Installation